 Philadelphia.
 Our two daughters, Sarah and Madeline,

 are among the first children adopted from China in the mid-1980s.
-Sarah is building a career as a
+Sarah is a graduate of Reed College, building a career as a

 Address: 654 Carpenter Ln, Philadelphia, PA 19119

 Phone: 215 248-1010